If you’re a contractor, working through an umbrella company can save you many headaches: from tax, payroll, and insurance, to the dreaded IR35.

 Of course, the employer’s contribution – alongside Employers’ NICs come out of your own assignment rate.

 You can opt-out of the workplace pension if you want to.

 Not all umbrella companies are the same.
 While many are reputable and trustworthy, some treat contractors unfairly.

-With this in mind, it’s worth googling umbrella companies you’re interested in and reading up on them.
-Find out how long they’ve been operating, how many contractors they have on board, and whether they’ve been featured on news sites (in a good or bad light).
+Google any umbrella companies you’re interested in and read up on them.
+Find out how long they’ve been operating, how many clients they have, and whether they’ve been featured on news sites (in a good or bad light).